 To harness the full potential of a real estate agent, clear and consistent communication is key.
 Homeowners should share their expectations, timelines, and any concerns they have right from the start.
 This transparency enables the agent to tailor their approach to suit the homeowner's specific needs.

 It's also advisable to be open to suggestions from the estate agent.
 Their experience in the field often provides them with insights that homeowners might not have considered.
-However, homeowners should also feel empowered to ask questions and seek clarification on any aspect of the selling process.

 Regular updates from the estate agent are essential.
 They keep the homeowner informed about the progress of the sale, including feedback from viewings and changes in the market.
 Homeowners should also be proactive in seeking updates if they feel out of the loop.

-Understanding fees and commissions
+Fees and commissions

-Understanding the fee structure of estate agents is critical before entering into an agreement.
-Most estate agents charge a percentage of the final sale price as their fee, but this can vary significantly.
 It’s wise to compare fees and services of different agents to find the best fit.
 Some agents may offer a lower fee but provide fewer services, while others might charge more but offer a comprehensive package.

 It's important to clarify what services are included in the fee.
 Some agents include marketing costs, photography, and property listing fees within their commission, while others may charge these separately.
-Homeowners should also understand the terms of the contract, particularly regarding the duration of the agreement and any exclusivity clauses.

 Real estate agents are bound by the Property Ombudsman Code, which ensures transparency and fairness in their dealings.
-Homeowners should familiarize themselves with this code to understand their rights and the obligations of the estate agent.
+Homeowners should familiarise themselves with this code to understand their rights and the obligations of the estate agent.